lulav/LRS_Documentation/blog/Cannon/index.md

 ### Building and pushing a docker image

-Now that our Citros repository is initialized and synched with the Citros remote, we have one more imported thing we need to do before we can run our simulation on the cloud - we need to build a docker image of our ROS project, tag it with the current commit hash for the project, and upload it to Citros.
+Now that our CITROS repository is initialized and synched with the CITROS remote, we have one more imported thing we need to do before we can run our simulation on the cloud - we need to build a docker image of our ROS project, tag it with the current commit hash for the project, and upload it to CITROS.
 Sounds complicated?
 Not to worry - all this is accomplished by running a single command:
 ```bash
 citros docker-build-push
 ```